themefisher/megakit-bootstrap/README.md

 <!-- installation -->
 ### Basic Usage
-After downloading template, you can simply edit the HTML and CSS files from the `builds` folder.
+After downloading template, you can simply edit the HTML and CSS files from the `theme` folder.
 To preview the changes you make to the code, you can open the index.html file in your web browser.

 ### Advanced Usage
 For advanced usage you have some dependencies to install.
 Then you can run it on your localhost.
 You can view the package.json file to see which scripts are included.